Easy flight, home by eleven thirty, Mrs. Pearson calls, Katya answers, “551389.”

 “Da.
 I will send account data, no simple way for us to hack bank or brokerage account.”

 “We can get in, if you have account numbers even better.
-Social security number helps, even Shadows need the number if they open a financial account.”
+Social security number helps, even Shadows need the number if they open a financial account, although we have several social security numbers, not out of the question that his is fake.”

 “You have experts.”